 - They use air sacs as a major part of their respiratory physiology, as opposed to dogs and cats using only lungs.

 - Their keel bone extends far down over their abdomen, making it impossible to accurately palpate abdominal organs.

 Another diagnostic test helpful in Psittacosis is radiology because it allows us to visualize internal organs.
-This radiograph is also from the above bird.
-It has an enlarged spleen (S), the circular structure in the middle of its coelomic cavity.
+This bird has an enlarged spleen (S), the circular structure in the middle of its coelomic cavity.
 An enlarged spleen could be indicative of Psittacosis.